Mandla7784/MANDYO434_wfc2401_Group_B-_Mandla-Dyonase_DJS04-main/README.md

 2. **Plan Refactoring**:
    - Identified sections for abstraction and modularization.
 3. **Implement Abstraction**:
-   - Defined objects for books, authors, and genres.
+   - Defined components for SearchBar and BookPreview.
    - Created functions for rendering book lists, filtering books, and handling user interactions.
 4. **Enhance Functionality**:
    - Ensured the application remains fully functional post-refactoring.
 5. **Documentation and Comments**:
-   - Added clear comments and documentation to explain code blocks, functions, and objects.
+   - Added clear comments and documentation to explain code blocks, functions, and components.
-6. **Adherence to Styleguides**:
+6. **Adherence to Style Guides**:
    - Followed established coding conventions and best practices for readability and maintainability.

 By addressing these tasks and resolving the identified issues, the Book Connect application has been successfully refactored to enhance its structure, maintainability, and extensibility.